Who is this saucy young woman? Don’t know? Don’t care?

 What if you found her in your parents’ stuff and didn’t know who she was?

 Would you keep, or toss?
+Would you try to find the story behind the photo?

 Let me introduce you to Hazel Islery Clay Thornton, my paternal grandmother and namesake.
 Sadly, she died when my dad was 16.
 Thus, also sadly, I never got the chance to know her.
 But I did feel, in a way, like I met her when I saw this photo for the first time.
 I’d seen photos of her older self, but none of her younger self until a couple of years ago.
 There’s more to her story than I will probably ever know, and just looking at the photo begs questions — What beach is this?
 How old was she?
 Who took the photo? — but I’m happy for the chance to know this much: She was kind.
 She was happy.
 She was fun-loving.
 My dad adored her.